Great Books Foundation: History

-In 1960 the Foundation extended its mission to children with the introduction of Junior Great Books.
-Since its inception, the Foundation has helped thousands of people throughout the U.S. and in foreign countries begin their own discussion groups in schools, libraries, and community centers.
+In 1960, the foundation extended its mission to children with the introduction of Junior Great Books.

-The Foundation published the quarterly magazine The Common Review from 2001 to 2011.
+From 2001 to 2011, the foundation published the quarterly magazine, The Common Review.

 Program

 Great Books discussions use a distinctive discussion method called "Shared Inquiry", in which the leader starts with an open-ended question about the meaning of a selection and then asks follow-up questions to help participants develop their ideas.
 Developed by the Great Books Foundation, Shared Inquiry is related to Socratic discussion but is distinguished by the fact that the basic discussion question is one to which the leader does not know the answer.